Elhvind/BlazorServer.AdminModule/README.md

 For example, to add a new migration from the root folder:

- `dotnet ef migrations add "SampleMigration" --project Infrastructure --startup-project WebUI --output-dir Persistence\Migrations`
+ `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\WebUI --output-dir Persistence\Migrations`

 ## Overview